ArashAh/python_workshop/README.md

 5. **Run the notebook**
      - Click "Run All"
      - If prompted, install the `ipykernel` package.
-     - You will see a `ModuleNotFoundError`, open the VS Code terminal and run `pip install matplotlib`
+     - You will see a `ModuleNotFoundError`.
+Install missing packages using the VS Code terminal.
      - Click "Run All" again to execute all cells.

 [Back to table of content](#top)